-- 43.2.1 Allocations of income are made on a half-yearly basis in respect of the income available for allocation in each accounting period. - 43.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with section 43.2.3, on or before the annual income allocation date of 31 December (with the first income allocation date being 31 December 2020).
-The interim income allocation date is 30 April (with the first interim income allocation date being 30 April 2021). - 43.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses of the Company paid or payable out of income in respect of that accounting period.
+- 43.2.1 Allocations of income are made on a yearly basis in respect of the income available for allocation in each accounting period. - 43.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with section 43.2.3, on or before the income allocation dates of 30 April, 31 May, 31 August and 30 November (with the first income allocation date being 30 April 2019).

+43.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses of the Company paid or payable out of income in respect of that accounting period.
 The ACD then makes such other adjustments as it considers appropriate (and after consulting the Depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors.
-The ACD may, at its discretion, adjust the interim distributions in order to smooth the amount of distributions within any particular accounting period.
+The ACD may, at its discretion, adjust distributions in order to smooth the amount of interim and final distributions within any particular accounting period.